benjamint08/PasswordSaver/README.md

 # passwordsaver
-a nice and easy way to save your passwords, entirely made out of python, with a secure encryption.
+a nice and easy way to save your passwords, entirely made out of python, with a seni-secure encryption and password lock.
 <br>
 <br>
 <h1>== Important collapsibles! ==</h1>